“Your presence is requested at an engagement party honoring …”

 On social media, S tried to counteract the racist narratives that were underway.
 Unfortunately, S’s stepmother, Becky, left racist diatribes on every single one of S’s posts.
 Becky’s messages comprised of bullshit like: the “sheer size” of Michael Brown “was reason enough” for Wilson to fear him and kill him in “self- defense.”
 Becky stated that Michael Brown was an “asshole” who got “what he deserved,” because he was a “bully” and because he “beat up” Wilson so badly that “his eye was hanging out of his orbital socket.”
 I had never been so close to white rage in my life.

-All at once it occurred to me then that people called “family” might one day imperil my own life and the lives of my future children; it occurred to me that my homophobic family members might not grieve with me if I were assaulted or grieve with my mother if I were killed because someone did not agree with my sexuality; it occurred to me that perhaps my partner’s racist family members might not mourn if our Black children were taken from us by police violence.The CDC reports that the most American thing a woman can do nowadays is to become a parent at an “advanced maternal age.”
+All at once it occurred to me then that people called “family” might one day imperil my own life and the lives of my future children; it occurred to me that my homophobic family members might not grieve with me if I were assaultedor grieve with my mother if someone murdered me for chosing to be unbound to and disobdient to normative standards of sexuality and gender expression; it occurred to me that perhaps my partner’s racist family members might not mourn if our Black children were taken from us by police violence.The CDC reports that the most American thing a woman can do nowadays is to become a parent at an “advanced maternal age.”
 They define “advanced” as 35 and up.
 Just this summer, I told my partner I might feel comfortable raising children in ten years.
 I’ll be 38 years old then; that is 11 years older than we had planned when we got engaged.